 Do you enjoy helping people to be healthier and happier?
 Perhaps you should consider a career in radiography.
 Radiographers perform diagnostic imaging examinations using ionizing radiation to help diagnose patients.

 The purpose of the Radiography program is to prepare you to become a registered radiographer following successful completion of the sequenced curriculum courses of study and clinical education practice.
 Graduates who pass the American Registry of Radiologic Technologist’s examination will be eligible to work as radiographers in various health care facilities such as hospitals, doctors’ offices and sports medicine clinics.
-Graduate students and radiographers have opportunities to advance their career into Computed Tomography, Magnetic Resonance Imaging, Mammography, Vascular-Interventional, Cardiac Interventional, Sonography, and Nuclear Medicine Technology.
+Graduate students and radiographers have opportunities to advance their career into Computed Tomography, Magnetic Resonance Imaging, Mammography, Vascular-Interventional and Cardiac Interventional Technology.

 Joint Review Committee on Education in Radiologic Technology (JRCERT)

 20 North Wacker Drive, Suite 2850

 Apply now!
 New class begins every August.
 Deadline to apply to the program is May 17th.